BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 **Step 3**

 After giving the magnesium sulphate the blood pressure must be measured again.
 Magnesium sulphate may cause a slight drop in blood pressure.
-If the diastolic blood pressure is still 110 mg Hg or more and/or the systolic blood pressure 160 mm Hg or more, oral nifedipine (Adalat) or dihydralazine (Nepresol) is given as follows:
+If the diastolic blood pressure is still 110&nbsp;mg&nbsp;Hg or more and/or the systolic blood pressure 160&nbsp;mm&nbsp;Hg or more, oral nifedipine (Adalat) or dihydralazine (Nepresol) is given as follows:

-1. Give 10 mg (one capsule) nifedipine orally or 6.25 mg dihydralazine by intramuscular injection.
+1. Give 10&nbsp;mg (one capsule) nifedipine orally or 6.25&nbsp;mg dihydralazine by intramuscular injection.
 2. The patient’s blood pressure is taken every 5 minutes for the next 30 minutes.
 3. If the blood pressure drops too much, intravenous Balsol or Ringer’s lactate is administered rapidly, until the blood pressure returns to normal.
-4. If the blood pressure does not drop, patients who have received 10 mg nifedipine can be given a second dose of 10 mg nifedipine orally if the diastolic blood pressure remains 110 mm Hg or more or a systolic blood pressure of 160 mm Hg or more after 30 minutes.
-If necessary, 10 mg nifedipine orally can be repeated half hourly up to a maximum dose of 50 mg.
+4. If the blood pressure does not drop, patients who have received 10&nbsp;mg nifedipine can be given a second dose of 10&nbsp;mg nifedipine orally if the diastolic blood pressure remains 110&nbsp;mm&nbsp;Hg or more or a systolic blood pressure of 160&nbsp;mm&nbsp;Hg or more after 30 minutes.
+If necessary, 10&nbsp;mg nifedipine orally can be repeated half hourly up to a maximum dose of 50&nbsp;mg.

 Or

-5. If dihydralazine was used, an ampoule of dihydralazine (25 mg) should be mixed with 20 ml of sterile water.
-Bolus doses of 2 ml (2.5 mg) are then given slowly intravenously at 20 minute intervals until the diastolic blood pressure drops below 110 mm Hg.
+5. If dihydralazine was used, an ampoule of dihydralazine (25&nbsp;mg) should be mixed with 20 ml of sterile water.
+Bolus doses of 2 ml (2.5&nbsp;mg) are then given slowly intravenously at 20 minute intervals until the diastolic blood pressure drops below 110&nbsp;mm&nbsp;Hg.

-Nifedipine 10 mg capsules must always be given orally in pregnancy and not given sublingually (under the tongue).
-The 10 mg capsules must not be confused with Adalat XL tablets which are slowly dissolved and not suitable for rapidly lowering the blood pressure.
+Nifedipine 10&nbsp;mg capsules must always be given orally in pregnancy and not given sublingually (under the tongue).
+The 10&nbsp;mg capsules must not be confused with Adalat XL tablets which are slowly dissolved and not suitable for rapidly lowering the blood pressure.

 **Step 4**